Chashi: Shakushain's Revolt

 The Ezo hōki (蝦夷蜂起, Ezo Uprising) and Tsugaru ittōshi (津軽一統志, Tsugaru Unification Record) recount the internecine conflict of 1668/9, which culminated in massacres of the Japanese, military intervention, and subjugation, in what is known as Shakushain's Revolt.
 According to the Ezo hōki, regional influence among the Ainu was based on "good land", "many utensils", charismatic authority, and physical strength.
 In 1668, disputes over deer, bear cubs, and a live crane lead to the Hae elder Chikunashi and his mother burning down the Shibuchari casi and killing the escapees.
 In response Shakushain sent the Urakawa Ainu to attack the Atsubetsu casi; driven off by musket fire they returned in force and captured it, after many of its defenders had left in search of food.
-The conflict escalated the following year into fighting with the Japanese; Shakushain was killed at the assembly with the Japanese where the party was held for discussion on peace pact.
-However, the Japanese poured poison in drink to kill Shakshain.
-And the Shibuchari casi again burned to the ground.
+The conflict escalated the following year into fighting with the Japanese.
+Peace talks were arranged, but the Japanese poisoned Shakshain's drink during the talks, killing him.
+The Shibuchari casi again burned to the ground.